GoudAbhinav/Matlab-app-for-second-order-system-analysis/README.md

 ### Installing

 * For installing the web app you just need to have MATLAB up and running, then open the web app file.
+The path to the exe is Second Order System Analysis App/app1/for_redistribution/MyAppInstaller_web.exe .
 * For the standalone desktop app, follow the procedure as for any other .exe application

 ## Authors